monika/monika.dev/src/case-studies/geo-aeo-authority-pilot/geo-aeo-authority-pilot.md

 <aside>A follow-up check across a longer window through March showed that most treatment pages maintained or improved their gains.
 Our primary term's position climbed further from 11.75 to 9.93, and one landing page jumped from 25.22 to 16.29.
 While one of the six pages regressed and another dropped out of visibility, the core mechanism expressed durability for the majority of the content over time.</aside>

+Whatever this pilot ultimately did or didn't do for how LLMs represent us, a question I never had the tools to answer directly, it stands on its own as a legitimate technical SEO investment.
+Real internal linking architecture and structured, verified authorship data turned out to be valuable regardless of the LLM angle.

 ## The judgement

 I didn't design this pilot to be high-risk, and that was deliberate.
-I wasn’t setting up brittle, proprietary systems similar to the use of IE conditional comments back in Aughts.
+I wasn't setting up brittle, proprietary systems similar to the use of IE conditional comments for custom HTML and CSS back in the Aughts.
 This was all handled with default web architecture, schema.org and JSON-LD, public information, all applied deliberately to our site markup.
-Worst case, I spent a week finding out that schema enrichment doesn't move the needle in terms of building trust with LLMs in the short-term.
+If I learned nothing else, I would have a better idea of the impact that schema enrichment has on SEO (and AEO, once we had tracking set up) and be able to prioritize future updates.

 ## The reflection

-This pilot confirmed something I'd suspected: the same principles that make a site legible to a screen reader make it legible to an LLM.
-We have the ability to make ourselves more usable to LLMs by guiding with metadata information similar to ARIA for screen readers.
-It also proved that the system to accomplish this was inexpensive and repeatable: one developer using tools that already existed, to surface information that already exists, and incorporated the workflow into our CMS to enable content authors to maintain any updates going forward as needed.
-Keeping it small wasn't just caution, it was the point: prove the mechanism works before committing to something bigger, like full entity disambiguation across the site.

 Did I answer my original question?
 Partially.
-We can influence how search engines treat and rank structured, verified content.
-At the time, I didn't have the tools to directly track LLM citation behavior, so I'm inferring positive LLM results based on these positive search results.
-Both systems are built to favor content they can trace to a real, verifiable source<sup><a href="#ref-geo-study">3</a></sup>, a positive search-side signal gives me reason to believe the same held for LLMs, even without being able to confirm it directly.
+I can confirm we can influence how search engines treat and rank structured, verified content.
+I didn't have the tools to directly track LLM citation behavior at the time.
+Based on the same reasoning behind screen readers also struggling to find contextual data, I theorized that the same structural data and linking system now benefiting our search rankings was equally available to any LLM reading those pages.

-It was a positive enough signal, though, that I kept going, and on two tracks at once: shipping a rolling series of updates that extended this same method — author disambiguation and hub-and-spoke plan with upcoming GTM topics — while also starting the broader retrofit work for evergreen topics and the wider disambiguation groundwork for the marketing site.
+It was a positive enough signal, though, that I kept the train going, and on two tracks at once: shipping a rolling series of updates that extended this same method — author disambiguation and hub-and-spoke plans for upcoming GTM topics — while also starting the broader retrofit work for evergreen topics and the wider disambiguation groundwork for the marketing site.

 I wasn't the only one on the marketing team pulling on this thread, either.
-A small working group was building direct AI crawler and citation tracking from our server logs.
-I also proposed Wikidata entries as the natural next point of collaboration, a shared source of truth the team could build from together.
-If I pitched this again today, I’d also position it as a form of brand safety.
+An internal working group was building direct AI bot tracking from our server logs.
+I also proposed Wikidata entries as the next point of collaboration, a shared source of truth the team should build from together.
+If I pitched this again today, I'd also position it as a form of brand safety.

 ## The next steps